 This template consists of a 10 mm plywood base with extruded polystyrene cradles fitted with V-notches that will receive the pipes without damaging the paint.
 The spacing of cradles must be such that it does not interfere with the passage of the lashing belts.

 To facilitate assembly, the bogies are removed.
-The ranchers are placed in the road position.
-The bundles, with their planks coated with a little Kristal Klear glue, are placed on the floor, centred by means of extruded polystyrene 3 mm wide blocks arranged along the ranchers.
+The stakes are placed in the road position.
+The bundles, with their planks coated with a little Kristal Klear glue, are placed on the floor, centred by means of extruded polystyrene 3 mm wide blocks arranged along the stakes.
 After drying and removing the XPS wedges, the assembly is turned over on the template and held by rubber bands.

 Vitrains wagons must receive a lashing belt at a place where there is a marking plate.
 It will therefore be necessary to drill a hole, as discreet as possible — ø 0.6 for me — to let the thread pass through.
 This hole must be oblique to avoid the metal ballast which is behind the wall.

 The E Z Line thread is cut into segments of approximately 80 mm.
 It is glued under the chassis, near the edge, at a location corresponding to a lashing ring, with very little cyanoacrylate glue.
 It is then passed under the load, avoiding twisting it, for aesthetic reasons.
 Then it is glued to the other side, held by self-supporting tweezers themselves held by a “third hand”.
 The gluing time is very short, as the cyano seems very reactive on the E Z Line thread.
 It remains to cut the excess thread (razor blade).

 The elastic thread should only be slightly taut.
 To make the load removable, I first tried to hold the belts with Patafix, then with thin double-sided adhesive.
 But the E Z Line thread, even if slightly taut, always ended up by escaping.